segasai/rvspecfit/README.md

 ## Preparation of PHOENIX library

-The preparation requires several steps (you can several examples of these steps in the surveys folder, i.e surveys/sdss/make_sdss.sh surveys/desi/make_desi.sh)
+The preparation requires several steps (you can find several examples of these steps in the surveys folder, i.e surveys/sdss/make_sdss.sh surveys/desi/make_desi.sh which prepare rvspecfit for processing SDSS or DESI spectra)

 * Creating a PHOENIX file sqlite database that will be used in the processing (you only need to do this step once)

 This is done with
 ```
 $ rvs_read_grid --prefix $PATH/PHOENIX/v2.0/HiResFITS/PHOENIX-ACES-AGSS-COND-2011/ --templdb files.db
 ```